Incomus/S-Type-Plot/README.md

   E. E1 is expected to be "Test Parameters:" and E2 is a text that is used to determine  "antenna type" and a "comment" in the same way as phase, e.g. "RX +10deg az"

-- Script outputs an excel pivot table with columns: antenna (experiment name), comment, antenna type (RX/TX), voltage, id (to do: replace by date of test), data is then presented as a frequency data being column headers and magnitude data being values.
+- Script outputs an excel pivot table with columns: antenna (experiment name), comment, antenna type (RX/TX), voltage, id (to do: replace id by date of test), data is then presented as a frequency data being column headers and magnitude data being values.